 Chapter 4: Restoration.
 Restoration is the chapter in which we now live.
 With the Way made in Chapter 3, God is inviting all people back into a healthy, loving relationship with Himself, others and the rest of Creation.
 We can again worship, and again flourish.
 This is available to all of us, as a gift from God.
 As is true of all gifts, we must each decide if we are going to accept this gift of redemption and restoration, or reject it.
 God will not force it on us.
 To accept it we must simply agree with the facts of Chapters 1, 2 and 3 and receiving His redemption as a gracious gift.
 Those redeemed are then invited to be part of the effort to see all else redeemed.
 For more see the final book of the New Testament—Revelation—that tells the story of God’s final Restoration of all things.
 Other passages regarding this are Jeremiah 29:4-8 (discussed below), Isaiah 1:17, Zechariah 7:9, Micah 6:8, Matthew 5:7-9 and Luke 6:27-35.

-So this is what I mean by “Christian”—a person who believes Jesus is who He claimed to be: God who took on human nature in Jesus and was therefore the only One who can pay the debt we owe to an infinite and Holy God due to our rebellion.
+So by “Christian” I mean a person who believes Jesus is who He claimed to be: God who took on human nature in Jesus and was therefore the only One who can pay the debt we owe to an infinite and Holy God due to our rebellion.
 As a result a Christian is restored to a right relationship with God, and as a result all else.
 This does not mean that all will be easy for the believer.
-A life in right relationship with God, "glorifying God and enjoying Him forever" will also involve challenges, suffering, persecution and failures.
+A life in right relationship with God, “glorifying God and enjoying Him forever” will also involve challenges, suffering, persecution and failures.
 Yet it will be worth it to be restored to a proper relationship with the Creator and Sustain or all things.

 This “believing” has intellectual and volitional components (our minds and our wills are both involved).
 Intellectually we must give assent to this.
 We must believe the truths of Chapters 1, 2 and 3.
 We will have questions.
 That is fine.
 However, we must be seekers of answers.
 The good news is that there are answers.
-My blog, and the books and websites I reference provide adequate reasons to believe.
+These books and websites provide adequate reasons to believe.

 So it is for us in this Fourth Chapter.
 Each of us must give intellectual assent to these Truths.
 But we must also take the next step and personally place our faith in Christ as our redeemer.
 Doing so is quite simple: “ If you declare with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved . . .
 For, ‘Everyone who calls on the name of the Lord will be saved.’”
 (Romans 10:9, 13)

-As I mention above, thinking is central to who we are and all we do.
+As mentioned above, thinking is central to who we are and all we do.
 Thinking is crucial because God created us in His image.
-God is a Person, meaning He has Intellect, Emotion, and Will—He Thinks, Feels, and Chooses.
+God is a Person, meaning He has intellect, emotion, and will—He thinks, feels, and chooses.
 So we, as human persons, share these essential capacities.
 To deny the value of our intellect, emotion or will is to deny God’s image in us and how He wants us to live as human persons.